NexaAI/nexa-sdk/README.md

 ### GGUF models

 > [!TIP]
 > GGUF runs on macOS, Linux, and Windows on CPU/GPU.
-Note certain GGUF models are only supported by NexaSDK (e.g. Qwen3-VL-4B and 8B).
+Note certain GGUF models are only supported by NexaSDK (e.g. DeepSeek-OCR).

 📝 Run and chat with LLMs, e.g. Qwen3: